grheine/IN_hls4ml/README.md

 conda activate deep_tracking
 pip install -e .
 ```
 * included are also 2 style files for the matplotlib figures in the directory files.
-These can also be installed manually in your matplotlib installation .
+These can also be installed manually in your matplotlib installation.

 To test the code run the pipeline:
 ```